Dabhi-Pratik/AI_HEALTHCARE_HACKATHONE/README.md

 An AI-powered healthcare assistant chatbot designed to provide users with basic medical guidance, symptom-related insights, and general health information through a clean and interactive interface.

-> ⚠️ This project is intended for educational and guidance purposes only and is not a replacement for professional medical advice.

 ---